back to top

 On August 20, Champa Patel, South Asia director of Amnesty International, defended her organisation.

-She concluded by saying: “Amnesty International always and absolutely opposes attacks by armed groups against civilians around the world.
+She concluded by saying: “Amnesty International always and absolutely opposes attacks by armed groups against civilians around the .
 Over recent months, amid a wave of horrific and unconscionable violence, we have condemned attacks by armed groups in Afghanistan, Pakistan, Bangladesh, France, Belgium, Iraq, Syria, Jordan, Nigeria, Cameroon, Thailand and other countries.”
 (Delicately, the op-ed does not mention the Islamic State even once.)

 Patel adds that Amnesty “pointed out how the Kashmiri Pandit community has “witnessed a number of attacks by armed opposition groups that led to ‘hundreds of thousands fleeing the Valley'.”